 Today in our final blogcast in the series, we look at the power of the tribe, and an ad-free era of marketing.
 If you haven’t already, at least listen to part one of this series when I introduce our five innovative brands.

 I’m most excited about today because it’s in line with what we do at smithHOUSE every day.
 We make companies shine and we do it in the digital space.

 Around the year 2010, I shared with a colleague that the most powerful voices on the Internet are moms with blogs.

 He chuckled because he thought I was joking.
 We both built websites all day, so we were both pretty attentive to trends.
-But I was newly married and with our first child, and my wife would discovered a creative, interesting, and supportive network of other young mothers.
+But I was newly married and with our first child, and my wife would discover a creative, interesting, and supportive network of other young mothers.
 These women were well connected to one another on social media.
-I was in awe of that these women had created a new, fashionable culture for young moms.
+I was in awe that these women had created a new, fashionable culture for young moms.
 And the tribe got bigger every day.

 Of course, today, mom blogs are a big deal.
 They’re now a part of our contemporary culture.

 This same “tribe building” is happening at this very moment.
 A common interest emerges, and a handful of people find one another.
 Together, these people make YouTube videos, podcasts, and blogs.
 They share their stuff through social media and learn from one another.
 New people get involved and the tribe grows.